-The food on offer during this 13 hour flight from London to Singapore was some of the best our team has experienced all their my years of travelling.
+During this 13-hour flight from London to Singapore, the food on offer was some of the best our team has experienced all their years of traveling.

-Canapes: Singapore chicken and beef satay with onion, cucumber, and spicy peanut sauce.
+- Singapore chicken and beef satay with onion, cucumber, and spicy peanut sauce

-Appetiser: marinated lobster with radish and saffron yoghurt, served with chickpeas, orange and frisee.
+- Marinated lobster with radish and saffron yogurt, served with chickpeas, orange, and frisee

-Soup: pea cream soup with mussels and squid ink.
+- pea cream soup with mussels and squid ink

-Main course: seared Aberdeen angus beef Rossini style, served with foie gras, Anna potatoes-spinach, mesclun salad, and Marsala wine sauce.
+- Seared Aberdeen Angus beef Rossini style, served with foie gras, Anna potatoes-spinach, mesclun salad, and Marsala wine sauce

-Dessert: vanilla meringue on chestnut mousse with vanilla icea cream and mango sauce.
+- Vanilla meringue on chestnut mousse with vanilla ice cream and mango sauce

-Another dessert: Tarte tatin or warmed classic caramelized apple turnover tart served with milk ice cream and fresh berries.
+- Tarte Tatin or warmed classic caramelized apple turnover tart served with milk ice cream and fresh berries

-Bircher muesli, rolled oat soaked in milk and natural yoghurt with fresh berries.
+- Bircher muesli, rolled oat soaked in milk and natural yogurt with fresh berries

-The food really was First Class as you can see from the extensive photos above, and served in fine dining style with white tablecloths and so forth.
+The food really was First Class, as you can see from the extensive photos above, and served in a fine dining style with white tablecloths and so forth.

 Fly First For Free

 Interestingly, our reporter did not pay cash for this flight.
-He paid 115,000 KrisFlyer miles and 200 GBP (British Pound) for the one way journey from London to Singapore.
-KrisFlyer is the frequent flyer program of Singapore Airlines and an award seat in SQ’s A380 First Class suites can only be booked via KrisFlyer (and not via any other Star Alliance loyalty program).
+He paid 115,000 KrisFlyer miles and £200 GBP (British Pound) for the one-way journey from London to Singapore.
+KrisFlyer is the frequent flyer program of Singapore Airlines.
+An award seat in SQ’s A380 First Class suites can only be booked via KrisFlyer (and not via any other Star Alliance loyalty program).

 He managed to acquire 120,000 KrisFlyer miles by transferring 100,000 ‘old’ SPG points (now equivalent to about 300,000 ‘new’ SPG points) to his KrisFlyer account.
 SPG is the loyalty program of Starwood Hotels, now owned by the Marriott Hotel Group.

-However, availability of saver awards on SQ’s new A380 First Class cabins is virtually zero.
-But a miracle happened and a last-minute saver award became available on the SQ317 route, which he quickly confirmed.
+However, the availability of saver awards on SQ’s new A380 First Class cabins is virtually zero.
+But a miracle happened, and a last-minute saver award became available on the SQ317 route, which he quickly confirmed.